Go Public With Reverse Merger shells If you’re interested in…

 Applying for a term loan is difficult than a line of credit.
 When you apply for a term loan, most lenders want to see your financial records and other documents which show you have a good track record, and are worthy of the loan.
 Traditional lenders, like banks, require documentation that online lenders might not ask for.
 Here are some basic documents you might be asked about:

 Cash flow, P&L documents, etc

 You should be ready to discuss the specifics of your business, why you need the money, how it’ll be used, and when you’ll pay it back.
 Most lenders will not offer a line of credit to startups, or to cover losses on past mistakes your company made.
 They may also refuse to give you a small business line of credit to cover expenses which won’t result in immediate profits.
 You need to demonstrate that you are profitable, and can generate additional revenue because of the LOC.
 You need to demonstrate your management team understands how to run a business, and will be able to make the periodic payments needed on the LOC.

 What you should know before getting a LOC

 Before you get an LOC, you should learn about the lender and how they operate.
 Some lenders charge money for account setups, transactions, and annual fees.
-Some will require the business to pay down the outstanding LOC balance to $0 at some point during the year.
+Some will require the business to pay down the outstanding LOC balance to Some will require the business to pay down the outstanding LOC balance to Some will require the business to pay down the outstanding LOC balance to $0 at some point during the year at some point during the year at some point during the year.
 Some lenders might call the LOC at any time due to the market behaving poorly.
 You should do your best to periodically down the balance, and keep your overall balance low.
 This shows your lender you are trustworthy.
 Try to use the LOC to pay for “new” growth opportunities, not for operating losses.
 Use the LOC as a strategic lever to build something new.